Presenting with confidence starts in the mind.

 – Close your eyes and notice your breath as you breathe in and out.

 – Each time your mind wanders bring your attention and focus back to your breath.

-What if I asked you to play along with me for just a few minutes and wander around the room as though you were an 8, 9 or even 10 on that scale of confidence?
+Imagine yourself wandering around the room as though you were an 8, 9 or even 10 on that scale of confidence?

 What would you do to demonstrate that confidence?

 – Stand tall and proud

 – Breathe deeply